-Soon after acquiring the house, the Chamberlains converted the stable into a separate dwelling, with the address of 17 Exeter initiated by Dr. Havens, including adding a third story.
+The Chamberlains completed the remodeling of 17 Exeter initiated by Dr. Havens, including adding a third story.
 It was first listed in the 1888 Blue Book and remained a residence thereafter.
 As part of the conversion, the Chamberlains created windows in the party wall overlooking the stable at 197 Commonwealth, and on July 18, 1899, they entered into an agreement with Thomas Rotch that the windows could be maintained under a “revocable license” from the owner of 197 Commonwealth.

 The Chamberlains continued to live at 19 Exeter during the 1898-1899 winter season, but moved thereafter to the Hotel Vendôme.
 They converted 19 Exeter into a multiple dwelling (with residential units and medical offices) called The Wales (named after Charlotte Chamberlain’s family) which, at least initially, rented only to men.
 Dr. Chamberlain continued to maintain his offices there.
 17 Exeter remained part of the property as a separate dwelling.

 By 1902, they had moved back to 19 Exeter, living in one of the apartments.